Have you seen the TV commercial for a national cellphone carrier that pokes a bit of fun at the real estate profession?

 If you are going to be authentic, then it must stand to reason that you have to be the one to figure out whether or not you’re doing a sufficient job in presenting your skills to a consumer base that assumes real estate agents are all the same and fake – just like the ones they saw in that funny TV commercial last night.

-Take a step back, examine your marketing, look at your brochures, scan the website, think through your scripts and pitch, and decide whether or not you are real and likeable – or a cliché.
+Take a step back, examine your marketing, look at your brochures, scan the website, think through your scripts and pitch, and decide whether or not you are real and likable – or a cliché.

 Then close the deal.